Riley Greene Player Props: Tigers vs. Twins

 - The 9.6 strikeouts per nine innings compiled by the Twins pitching staff ranks first in the league.

-- The Twins' 3.82 team ERA ranks fifth across all MLB pitching staffs.
+- The Twins have the fourth-ranked team ERA among all MLB pitching staffs (3.82).

-- Twins pitchers combine to surrender 130 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

-- In his last appearance on Tuesday against the St. Louis Cardinals, the righty went six innings, giving up one earned run while surrendering four hits.
+- In his most recent outing on Thursday against the St. Louis Cardinals, the righty went seven innings, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.